 Students pursuing majors in theatre and dance will participate in the new Theatre and Dance Living-Learning Community at Schmidt/Wilson when the building reopens.

 Included in each room are beds, dressers, desks with chairs, and built-in closet space.
 One wired Ethernet outlet is available in student rooms, and wireless Internet service is available throughout the building.
-A phone jack also is in each room.

 Although this complex does not feature an eat-in food service, the nearby LaFollette Square and The Atrium offer a variety of dining choices.